 All dogs must have a collar and there must be a name tag that shows the name of the dog and address or telephone number of the owner of the dog.

 All cats must either wear a collar around their neck with tag/s identifying name of cat and address or telephone number of owner of cat or a microchip.
 The requirements for cats only apply whilst the animal is not on the property of which the owner is the occupier.

 Microchip - All animals are required to be microchipped by the age of 12 weeks.
 Microchipping is done by an authorised implanter (vet or accredited implanter with the State Government).
-The implanter will then send the microchipping information to your local council who will enter the information on the NSW Companion Animals Register.
+The implanter will update the microchipping information on the NSW Pet Register.
 A certificate of identification will be sent to you with an application for Permanent Registration.

 Register for life - The law requires all companion animals to be registered with the Companion Animals Registry by the age of 6 months.
 You will need a Certificate of Identification together with an application for Permanent Registration and any proof for a reduction of fees when registering your pet.
 The registration can then be completed at your local council during office hours.
 Registration fees are once only fees providing you stay in the State of NSW.